Solana's UX Gap in 2026: Why Adoption Hinges on Simpler DeFi

 For staking specifically - the largest, most common on-chain action for SOL holders - that's where Hubra is focused.
 SOL and USDC staking, non-custodial, with the polish people expect from traditional finance.

 Solana will keep shipping infrastructure and apps.
-Hubra will keep making one thing - putting SOL and USDC to work - feel as quiet and trustworthy as it should.
+Hubra will keep making one thing - putting SOL and USDC to work - feel as quiet and dependable as it should.

 The ecosystem's next chapter isn't about transactions per second.
-It's about millions of holders confidently earning on-chain every day.
+It's about millions of holders confidently earning on-chain.

 Alpenglow: Solana's new consensus, in plain English